latex3/babel/README.md

 ### Latest changes

 ```
+3.42   2020-04-??
+       - Improved the line breaking support for xetex.
+       - Added ini files for Coptic and Church Slavic.
+Improved some
+         others (Armenian, Sanskrit).
+       - Added a new field tag.bcp47.likely to many files.
+       - \getlocaledata, to get the value of a field from the loaded
+         ini files.
+       - Fixes:
+         - Line breaking was no always correct with languages loaded on
+           the fly.
+         - Avoid a harmless warning about redefining a protected command
+           (#52).
+         - Locale was not switched correctly with COMBINING characters
+           (#54).

 3.41   2020-02-27
        - Counters and numerals added in some ini files, based on those
          defined in CSS (Abjad, Alphabetic Hebrew, Japanese, etc.).